nicoladaniello/python-udp-server/README.md

 # python-udp-server

-Simple implementation of a UDP server and client in pithon.
+Simple implementation of a UDP server and client in python.
 Written for an assignment to a Computer Networking class.

 ## the server